-J. HYDROLOGY AND WATER QUALITY IMPACT SOURCE Wo uld the project: Potentiall ⊻ Significan t Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? \boxtimes 34, 36 b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? \boxtimes 3, 4 c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: \boxtimes 3, 17n, i) II) Result in substantial erosion or siltation on- or off-site Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite; \boxtimes 3, 17p 1, 3, 5, 36, 21a III) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or \square 1, 3, 5 IV) Impede or redirect flood flows? \boxtimes 3, 17p, 18b, 18d d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? \boxtimes 3, 18b, 18d e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan? \boxtimes 2, 3, 4, 17p of nitrates in well water, being located outside of the Llagas Sub-basin and Coyote Valley, the two areas of the County with known elevated Nitrate levels in groundwater.
-The proposed development would result in approximately 76,863 square feet of new impervious surface, primarily due to access roads and driveways.
+J. HYDROLOGY AND WATER QUALITY IMPACT SOURCE Wo uld the project: Potentiall Y Significan t Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? \boxtimes 34, 36 b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? \boxtimes 3, 4 c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: \boxtimes 3, 17n, i) II) Result in substantial erosion or siltation on- or off-site Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite; \boxtimes 3, 17p 1, 3, 5, 36, 21a III) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or \boxtimes 1, 3, 5 IV) Impede or redirect flood flows? \boxtimes 3, 17p, 18b, 18d d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? \boxtimes 3, 18b, 18d e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan? \boxtimes 2, 3, 4, 17p

-The subject property contains several stock ponds, and Pacheco Creek runs along the northern boundary of the property.
-The large majority (95.6%) of the property is located in FEMA Flood Zone D (Area of Undetermined Flood Hazard); a tiny portion (4.6%) is located within FEMA Flood Zone A, which is a designated 100-year flood zone.
-The subject property is not located in an area of high levels a-e) Less than significant impact.
-No improvements are proposed within or near Pacheco Creek and proposed building envelopes are located outside of the 100-year flood plain.
+The subject property contains a single stock pond, and the South Branch of Tularcitos Creek runs along the southern boundary of the property.
+The entirety of the property is located in Federal Emergency Management Agency (FEMA) Flood Zone D (Area of Undetermined Flood Hazard).
+The subject property is not located in an area of high levels of nitrates in well water, being located outside of the Llagas Sub-basin and Coyote Valley, the two areas of the County with known elevated nitrate levels in groundwater.
+The proposed project would not result in any new impervious surface since no improvements or infrastructure is proposed or required as part of the project.

+a-e) Less than significant impact.
+No improvements are proposed within or near the South Branch of Tularcitos Creek.
 Preliminary review by the Department of Environmental Health determined that septic systems can be developed with no potential for impacts to groundwater.
-When development of each parcel is proposed, the County Department of Environmental Health (DEH) will require submittal of fully engineered septic systems for review and approval, ensuring conformance with all County Septic Ordinance requirements.
-The project will be conditioned to ensure Best Management Practices will be required during construction to minimize erosion.
-In addition, the project and all associated improvements have been reviewed and conditioned by County Land Development Engineering, ensuring that drainage improvements have been designed and sized adequately to deal with the increase in run-off and changes to drainage offsite, and ensuring that no stormwater would be displaced from the property.
+When development of each parcel is proposed, the County Department of Environmental Health (DEH) will require submittal of fully engineered septic systems for review and approval, ensuring conformance with all County septic ordinance requirements.
+Future development will also be conditioned to ensure Best Management Practices will be required during construction to minimize erosion and will be reviewed and conditioned by County Land Development Engineering to ensure that drainage improvements are designed and sized adequately to deal with the increase in run-off and changes to drainage off-site.

 Surrounding properties are mostly undeveloped properties of similar size.
 A few nearby properties have single family residential uses.
-The subject property's general plan designation is Agricultural Ranchlands, and zoning is AR-sr.
+The subject property's general plan designation is Hillsides, and the zoning is Hillsides (HS) with a Milpitas Hillsides Design Review Combining District (-d2).

 a) No Impact.
-The proposed three-lot subdivision would not divide an established community.
+The proposed two-lot subdivision would not divide an established community.